sakaicontrib/docker-sakai-builder/README.md

 TODO:
 * Convert some of this to a docker-compose instead of straight docker commands?
-* TODO Support having multiple different branches*
+* Support having multiple different branches
+* Make build_sakai more configurable, like number of threads whether or not to run sakai:deploy, skip tests, debugging etc

 # Pre-requisites
 --------------